bluemner/business-table/README.md

 # business-table
-Allows the use of new html tags that creates a business table style table with a collapsible body.
+Allows the use of new html tags that creates a business table and style the table with a collapsible body.

 __Dependencies:__ none